From picking a hospital to choosing a birth position, pregnant women have a lot to consider when planning for the arrival of a baby.

 “[Childbirth] is, in some cases, a woman’s very first exposure to pain medication, since most young, healthy women haven’t been in and out of the operating room too many times,” she said.

-One study found that about 1 in 300 women who hadn’t previously used narcotics could become persistent opioid users following a cesarean delivery.
+One study found that about who hadn’t previously used narcotics could become persistent opioid users following a cesarean delivery.

 Opioid risks can even spread to people who aren’t prescribed the medication.
-In one study, more than 95 percent of women who were prescribed opioid medications after a cesarean delivery didn’t dispose of excess pills, leaving themselves and members of their household vulnerable to potential misuse or accidental ingestion of the painkillers.
+In one study, who were prescribed opioid medications after a cesarean delivery didn’t dispose of excess pills, leaving themselves and members of their household vulnerable to potential misuse or accidental ingestion of the painkillers.

 “In addition, women are the entry into the healthcare world for their families.
 They’re often the ones making decisions for their children and partners, so it’s even more important that they get educated about the dangers of opioids,” said Dweck.